DOT Eye Exam

 Published on May 29, 2023, 10:08 a.m.

-Here is key information about a DOT eye exam:
+Here is vital information about a DOT eye exam:

-• A DOT eye exam is an examination of the eyes that are required for all commercial motor vehicle drivers, according to the US Department of Transportation's Federal Motor Carrier Safety Administration (FMCSA).
+• A DOT eye exam is an examination of the eyes that is required for all commercial motor vehicle drivers, according to the US Department of Transportation's Federal Motor Carrier Safety Administration (FMCSA).

-• This type of eye exam helps determine if a driver has any vision-related conditions that could affect their ability to safely operate a commercial vehicle.
+• This type of eye exam helps determine if a driver has any vision-related conditions that could affect their ability to operate a commercial vehicle safely.

 • The DOT Eye Exam includes tests such as visual acuity, color vision, peripheral vision, and fields of vision.